CHAOS-Community/CHAOS.Portal.Client-PHP/README.md

 which should enable code completion and type hinting in most modern code IDE's.

 ##Examples
 The examples are located in the *examples* folder.
-To run the examples copy the contents of the src folder
+By default the examples will add "../src" folder to the include path, this will allow PHP to locate the source files from the namespace.
+Make sure to update this if you move the examples before running them (see **How to use PortalClient**).

+##How to use PortalClient
-to any path where PHP is configured to look for classes (see **Using PortalClient**).
-The easiest solution is to copy the contents of the src folder
+Make sure the *CHAOS* folder (located in the *src* folder) is copied to a location where PHP is configured to look for classes.
-to the same folder as the example you want to run.
+This can be the same folder as the PHP-script that is using PortalClient, or a location added to the (include path)[http://php.net/manual/en/function.set-include-path.php].

-##Using PortalClient
-Coming soon...
+The examples all use the latter method.

 ##Reporting problems
 If you encounter any problems using this project, please report them using the "(Issues)[https://github.com/CHAOS-Community/CHAOS.Portal.Client-PHP/issues]" section of the projects Github page.